 Liana navigated her way through the city, sidestepping posts and jumping curbs, ducking through people who barely knew she was there.
 I struggled to keep up and several times lost her in the crowd.
 This city, I realised, with all its vitality had placed her on the line towards something like freedom.
 The effect was nothing short of miraculous.
 The city had injected her with life.
 She belonged here.

 I caught up with her staring into a crystal shop.
-The light inside was blinding, like diamonds being incinerated.
+The light inside was blinding, like glass being incinerated.
 A laser from inside was throwing patterns onto the pavement and over Liana’s face.

 ‘Look,’ she said.
 ‘I’m at a disco.’

-She stepped away and I followed her up the street, through the crowds and past the buskers and drunks and the homeless gathered in small clusters like birds, and I wondered suddenly why I wasn’t living their life; why am I me and not them?
+She stepped away and I followed her up the street, through the crowds and past the buskers and drunks and the homeless gathered in small clusters like human foliage, and I wondered suddenly why I wasn’t living their life; why am I me and not them?

 As though synced with me, Liana said, ‘Could you imagine being homeless?’

 ‘No,’ I said.

 She was waving her arms and spinning in the street.
 If she were a word – if I could give her one word – it would be “fearless”.

 There was a time when I was infatuated with her.
 We had slept together one night at her parents’ house in Gloucestershire.
 We flirted for months, a friendly pressing of wills, both admiring the others’ intellect until the admiration turned to lust.
 At the time I called it “making love”.
 She called it “fucking”.
 As I walked a few paces behind I wondered if those past emotions might flower again.